-The sulfur content is a very important parameter, in fact, it is considered a strong pollutant and over time there has been a continuous reduction of the sulfur content in the diesel for environmental reasons.
+The sulfur content is a very important parameter, in fact it is considered a strong pollutant and over time there has been a continuous reduction of the sulfur content in diesel for environmental reasons.

 Currently the limit is set at a maximum of 10 mg/kg.
-However, the same sulfur is responsible for the natural lubricating power of the diesel and, for this reason, additives are introduced into the diesel to increase its lubricating power.
-With the EN 590 standard, the possibility of adding a part of biodiesel to diesel and establishing a maximum of 7% is introduced.
+However, the same sulfur is responsible for the natural lubricating power of diesel and, for this reason, additives are introduced into diesel to increase its lubricating power.
+With the EN 590 standard, the possibility of adding a part of biodiesel to diesel oil is introduced, establishing a maximum of 7%.

-Biodiesel or more appropriately FAME (methyl esters of fatty acids) is, as the abbreviation says, a mixture of esters obtained by a process of transesterification of fatty acids of vegetable origin with methyl alcohol.
+Biodiesel or more appropriately FAME (fatty acid methyl esters) is, as the abbreviation says, a mixture of esters obtained by a process of transesterification of fatty acids of vegetable origin with methyl alcohol.

-Diesel fuel contaminants are divided according to their origin, liquids, solids or bacteria.
-The main liquid contaminant is water that is very harmful to the whole feeding system (designed to self-lubricate) because it can not maintain its lubrication.
-Oxidation, premature wear of pumps and injectors, as well as being unable to burn.
-The reference specification EN 590 states that the maximum water content must be less than 200 mg / kg, that is, less than 0.02%.
+Diesel contaminants are divided according to their origin, liquids, solids or bacteria.
+The main liquid contaminant is water, which is very detrimental to the entire fuel system (designed to be self-lubricating) because it cannot maintain its lubrication.
+This causes oxidation, premature wear of the pumps and injectors, as well as not being able to burn.
+In the reference specification EN 590 it is stated that the maximum water content must be less than 200 mg / kg, that is, less than 0.02%.

-As regards solid contaminants, sand and dust are included that can cause premature wear of the pumps and injectors, as well as being able to prevent the correct flow in the feeding system.
-In the reference specification EN 590 a maximum of 24 mg / kg of this type of pollutants is fixed.
+Solid contaminants include sand and dust which can cause premature wear of pumps and injectors as well as being capable of preventing proper flow in the fuel system.
+In the reference specification EN 590, a maximum of 24 mg / kg of this type of contaminant is set.

-Bacterial contamination of diesel is of particular importance: in fact, it is a good substrate for the growth of microbes and especially of molds.
-The addition allowed in accordance with the reference specification EN 590 for a percentage (currently 7%) of biodiesel has caused an increase in the problem since the percentage of biodiesel brings with it both "live substrate" and water that allows a very fast reproduction of bacteria and microorganisms.
+Bacterial contamination of diesel is of particular importance: in fact, it is a good substrate for the growth of microbes and especially moulds.
+The allowed addition according to the reference specification EN 590 by a percentage (currently 7%) of biodiesel has caused an increase in the problem since the percentage of biodiesel brings with it both "living substrate" and water which allows a very fast reproduction of bacteria and microorganisms.

-The problem is manifested mainly in the generation of black algae and gummy consistency that over time fills the pump that extracts the diesel oil from the tank, which causes a greater effort until the complete rupture.
+The problem manifests itself fundamentally in the generation of black algae and a rubbery consistency that over time fills the pump that extracts the diesel from the tank, which causes a greater effort until complete rupture.

-An important requirement for automotive diesel is its cold properties, represented by the temperature at which the fuel begins to cloud and opposes a greater resistance to flow within a given filter.
+An important requirement for automotive diesel is its cooling properties, represented by the temperature at which the fuel begins to cloud and opposes increased resistance to flow within a given filter.

-For this reason, the reference specification EN 590 contemplates the presence during the winter period in some areas of the diesel called "Arctic", fully efficient up to temperatures of -21 ° C.
+For this reason, the reference specification EN 590 contemplates the presence during the winter period in some areas of the so-called "Arctic" diesel, fully efficient up to temperatures of -21 ° C.

-The cetane number indicates the delay between the injection and the start of combustion.
-A high cetane number indicates a more efficient combustion oil and, therefore, offers better performance.
-The minimum number of cetane required today in diesel oils is 51.
+The cetane number indicates the delay between injection and the start of combustion.
+A high cetane number indicates a more efficient burning oil and therefore offers better performance.
+The minimum cetane number required today in diesel oils is 51.

-For reasons of safety and regularity of combustion, it is important that it be free of light or heavy fractions, responsible for the formation of carbon deposits and incomplete combustion.
-The density is 835 kg / m³, its calorific value is around 40.9 MJ / kg (or 10200 kcal / kg).
+For reasons of safety and regularity of combustion, it is important that it is free of light or heavy fractions, responsible for the formation of carbon deposits and incomplete combustion.
+The density is 835 kg / m³, its calorific value is about 40.9 MJ / kg (or 10200 kcal / kg).